 6- Now put the competitors names or logos on the matrix, according to the ranking completed at step 5.

 This is quite straightforward.
 You will gradually see the matrix being populated with logos in all the quadrants.
 The reason why we put customer pains on the axis, is because during the interviews we’d have found out that these are the two things that matter the most to the target customers when they are trying to do the job.
 When they will make a choice on what to buy, they will evaluate the products in that way.
 This is a customer centric exercise, and it puts what target customers want at the core of everything.
 It’s not an exercise on profitability, or prioritisation based on effort and impact.
 It’s about what customers care about.

-7- Give each logo a size in form of a circle.
-This is optional tough, but helpful.
-What defines the size of the circle really depends from the business.
+7- Size each competitor with a bubble.
+This is optional, but helpful.
+What defines the size of the bubble really depends from the business.
 It might be revenue or market share if it’s a company, number of downloads if it’s an app, Unique Visitors or Page Views if it’s a website.
 In case it’s measurable, the best thing is to set a size for each circle based on the perceived “unfair advantage” in the Lean Canvas.
-In this way I will have visibility on how the my competitive advantage compares to competitors.
+In this way we will have visibility on how the our competitive advantage compares to competitors.

 One thing is really important: the metric used to give a size to each circle in the matrix needs to be the same for all competitors.

 8- Now put your business idea or new product on the matrix.
 This is the moment of truth.
 How does your business idea sits on the matrix?
 The thing is: you want to be at the top right.